Bomret/NeverNull/README.md

 ```
 Evaluates the call to a given method that follows the TryParse pattern and arguments synchronously and returns a `Some` if the method succeeded or `None` otherwise.

-Currently the method is overloaded with versions that take up to five args.
+Currently the method is overloaded with versions that take up to 16 args.

 ### None
 ```csharp